Water Chemistry Water Chemistry — Why Pool Alkalinity Gets High: 7 Common Causes Explained

 Quick Answer

-Pool alkalinity typically rises due to fresh fill water with high alkalinity, adding pH increasers or certain sanitizers, excessive aeration from water features, and natural processes like algae growth.
+Pool alkalinity typically rises due to fresh fill water with high alkalinity, adding pH increasers or certain sanitizers, runoff carrying alkaline minerals, and evaporation concentrating existing alkalinity.
+(Aeration and algae raise pH, not total alkalinity.)

 Step-by-Step Breakdown of Alkalinity Increases